tonyedwardspz/tonyedwardspz/_posts/2022-09-21-i-beat-the-sun-up.md

 Read a page of a philosophy book.
 Read a page of non-fiction.
 Another healthy food choice.
 Do some german.
 Daydream.
 Message a friend.
 Make a wise input choice.
 Another healthy food choice.
 Be bored.
 Learn something new.

 I followed the process over the day.
-Come the peaceful moment where the sun falls beyond the horizon, it had been whittled down to just those that I simply didn't feel like doing, or were a lower priority than getting myself up to speed with a new job.
+Come the peaceful moment where the sun had fallen beneath the horizon, it had been whittled down to just those that I simply didn't feel like doing, or were a lower priority than getting myself up to speed with a new job.
 Which itself is challenging on a day like today.

 But it was a success, and a satisfying moment when I knocked off the last item I would before falling asleep.